jameseditor/james-slone-portfolio/ReadMe.md

-Here’s a clear and professional **README** description for your entire website project:

----

 ## 📄 Project Overview: James Slone Portfolio Website

 This is the official portfolio website of **James Slone**, a video editor, creative designer, and storytelling expert.
 The site showcases James’ work, professional background, and editing philosophy through a modern, responsive layout built with HTML, CSS, and Bootstrap.